There’s been a lot of hay made lately about how click-through rates for the top spot on Google search results has dropped.

 A good compromise between UX and SEO is to feature a “load more” style of pagination.
 Customers can interact with the site much like an infinite scroll, but content is still divided into bot-friendly “pages.”

 6. Responsive Design

 Make sure your site is optimized for mobile.
 Google penalizes non-responsive sites, so if you’re not mobile friendly, you don’t have any chance of making it on the first page of SERP, much less claiming the coveted top spot.

 Your product pages themselves can be a gold mine for SEO.
-On-site SEO includes both visible visible elements like content, pictures, and reviews, as well as meta elements like page titles and descriptions.
+On-site SEO includes both visible elements (like content, pictures and reviews) and meta elements (like page titles and descriptions).

 The page title that will appear in SERP results.
 Use keywords and action verbs to motivate purchasing behavior.

 What appears under the title in search results.
 Should be keyword rich and less than 140 characters—like a tweet promoting the page content.
 Why should someone click this link?

 Ideally, the body of your product page will contain at least 1,000 words.
 That doesn’t mean your product description has to be 1,000 words long!
 Word count can also come from lists of features, product specs, alternative options, and customer benefits.
 Reviews also count toward your word count.
 Your keyword(s) should appear 3-5 times throughout the copy.
 Avoid keyword stuffing!